-If inclement weather has caused the applicant institution or the Maryland Higher Education Commission to close business early that day, the proposal will be due by 4:00 p.m. of the next full business day for both the Commission and the applicant institution.
+If inclement weather has caused the applicant institution or the Maryland Higher Education Commission to close business early on the due date, the proposals will be due by 4:00 p.m. of the next full business day for both the Commission and the applicant institution.